DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 If the players ask Van Richten about his arrival in Barovia or the revolt against Strahd, he can also share the following information:

 * When Van Richten first arrived in Barovia, he hoped to face Strahd alone, taking advantage of the vampire’s hibernation to destroy him in his coffin.
-* His plans were foiled when an undead direwolf attacked a trio of Barovia children, and the resulting battle revealed his identity to the onlooking Doru.
+* His plans were foiled when an undead dire wolf attacked a trio of Barovia children, and the resulting battle revealed his identity to the onlooking Doru.
 * Doru blackmailed Van Richten into leading a full-scale revolt on the castle, threatening to bring an untrained mob to Ravenloft’s doors if Van Richten didn’t lead them there.
 Van Richten, fearful that such a mob could awaken Strahd and destroy his own plans, reluctantly agreed.
 * Shortly after entering the castle, however, they were betrayed.
 Escher, Doru’s “lieutenant,” vanished from the group as they explored the catacombs.
 Not long thereafter, the mob found Strahd’s coffin empty—and Strahd himself attacked shortly thereafter.
 Van Richten fled, knowing from his long studies of Strahd that victory was impossible.
 * Upon escaping Castle Ravenloft and recovering his horse, Van Richten began the journey to warn the Barovians of the vampire’s awakening.
 However, he was stopped by the Vistani seer Madam Eva, who warned him: “The message you bring shall be born by another.
 Should you return to the village while light lingers in the valley, you shall surely meet your grave.”
 * Knowing full well of Eva’s reputation, Van Richten reluctantly set forth for Lake Baratok instead, weeping bitter tears for the sons and daughters of Barovia.

 If the players demand it, Van Richten agrees to bring them to his wagon at Arasek Stockyard to see Arabelle for themselves.
 Proceed to [[#F7c.
 Rictavio’s Wagon]] below.
-## 2. Following Rictavio
+## F8b.
+Following Rictavio
 <span class="citation"><em>This scene takes place in Chapter 5: Area N5.</em></span>

 If the players follow [[Non-Player Characters#Rictavio|Rictavio]] to Arasek Stockyard instead of waiting for him at the Blue Water Inn, they can find him kneeling by the wagon, where he appears to be adjusting the spokes of the wagon’s rear left wooden wheel.
 A player with a passive Wisdom (Perception) score of 16 or higher notices that Rictavio is repeatedly adjusting and re-adjusting the same spoke, and that Rictavio’s lips are moving, as if he is speaking with someone.
 If the players watch him, he continues his task for a full five minutes—far longer than such a task should ordinarily take—before standing and moving to depart.